keithpif/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 This experience must include **ONE** of the following:

-- Developing digital applications across the full stack (i.e. server side, client side & databases) using server-side languages (e.g Java, .NET, Ruby on Rails, Python, Go, Node.js), client-side languages (e.g HTML, Javascript) and database and other persistence layers  (e.g. PostgreSQL, mySQL, Oracle, noSQL, MongoDB)
+- Developing digital applications across the full stack (i.e. server side, client side & databases) using server-side languages (e.g Java, .NET, Ruby on Rails, Python, Go, Node.js), client-side languages (e.g HTML, CSS, Javascript) and database and other persistence layers  (e.g. PostgreSQL, mySQL, Oracle, noSQL, MongoDB)
 - Advising organizations on developing and delivering digital products or services, contributing to the development or the evolution of the organization’s technical strategy, and leading technical teams (i.e. providing mentorship, reviewing code